nfodor/workhive/README.md

-# WiFi Manager
+# WorkHive - WiFi Manager

-A comprehensive network management solution for Raspberry Pi and other Linux systems.
-This tool provides a TypeScript/JavaScript implementation of various network management features with both CLI and interactive modes.
+A comprehensive solution for transforming your Raspberry Pi 4B and newer into a powerful, portable travel router.
+When connected to an iPhone or Android phone, this turns your Raspberry Pi into an advanced networking hub with powerful capabilities.
+This tool provides a TypeScript/JavaScript implementation designed for travelers, remote workers, and tech enthusiasts who need a reliable, secure networking solution on the go.

+## Project Goal

+The primary goal of this project is to create a portable, low-power travel router using a Raspberry Pi that offers:

+- **Mobile Hotspot**: Turn your Pi into a WiFi access point with advanced access control
+- **Low Power Consumption**: Optimized for operation with standard USB power supplies (no need for 5V/5A supply on Pi5)
+- **Public IP Address**: Automated integration with setip.io for obtaining a public IP
+- **Encrypted Traffic**: WireGuard VPN tunneling for all network traffic
+- **Dual Mode Operation**: Function as either a router or a client device

 ## Features

+- 🔌 **Low Power Operation**: Works with standard USB power sources, including car chargers and power banks
+- 🌐 **Public IP via setip.io**: Automated connection and configuration with setip.io service
+- 🔄 **Multi-Mode Support**: Function as a hotspot, client, or both (with additional WiFi adapter)
+- 🔒 **WireGuard Integration**: All traffic from local network encrypted and routed through WireGuard tunnel
 - 📱 **QR Code Generation**: Share network credentials easily via QR codes
 - 📊 **Signal Strength Visualization**: Visual signal strength indicators
-- 🔒 **WireGuard VPN Support**: Full VPN management built-in
 - 💾 **Configuration Management**: Save and restore network profiles
-- 🔐 **Device Authorization**: Control which devices can connect
+- 🔐 **Device Authorization**: Fine-grained control over which devices can connect
 - 🚀 **Systemd Service**: Automatic startup on boot
 - 🖥️ **Interactive CLI**: Feature-rich command-line interface